Include these drivers on your car insurance policy.

 If you are lending your car to someone who lives outside of your household, such as a neighbor or friend, then you do not need to list these individuals on your insurance policy.
 In this case, your existing coverage will automatically extend to anyone borrowing your car, so long as you have given them explicit permission to do so.

 This is who you need to list on your auto insurance.
 Do you have additional questions regarding your car coverage?
-If so, then contact the experts at the Scavone Insurance Center in White Plains, New York today.
+If so, then contact the experts at the Scavone Insurance Agency Center LLC in White Plains, New York today.